How Strategic Client Experience Becomes Your 7-Figure Secret Weapon

 How do I know if I’m the bottleneck in my customer experience?

+If support stops when you’re unavailable… you’re the bottleneck.
+If every decision requires your approval… you’re the bottleneck.
+If you’re still typing custom replies to every support question… you’re absolutely the bottleneck.
 A true CEO builds systems and roles that deliver a consistent experience without constant personal involvement.

 What’s the first step to improving customer service in a growing business?

+Start by setting clear expectations from day one: transparent onboarding emails, “What to expect” videos, refund policies and timelines, and FAQ documents that answer real objections.
 When clients know what to expect, they trust you faster—and need you less.
 That’s the foundation of scale.

 How can I use automation without losing the personal touch?